qaml-ai/next-pages-router-template/README.md

 ## How It Works

+1. **Server-side Setup**: The app automatically fetches your available data sources using your API key
+2. **Data Source Selection**: Users are presented with a friendly UI to select from available data sources
-1. The browser requests a token from `/api/token`
+3. **Token Exchange**: The browser requests a token from `/api/token` with the selected data source
-2. Your server exchanges the API key for a short-lived JWT
-3. The CamelClient uses this token to communicate with CamelAI
+4. **Chat Interface**: The CamelClient uses the token to communicate with CamelAI and loads the chat UI

-4. The chat UI component handles the user interface
+## User Experience

+### Setup
+- If no API key is set, users see a helpful error message with setup instructions
+- If API key is set but no data sources exist, users get a link to add data sources in the console
+- If data sources are available, users select one and start chatting

 ## Security Notes